Tofu Recipes: Easy and Versatile

 Slices of tofu are first bathed in a tangy marinade and then coated in a three-seed blend.
 Instead of being fried, these tofu cutlets are baked to perfection.
 Recipe by Beverly Bennett, from Chia: Using the Ancient Superfood* by Beverly Lynn Bennett, @2014 Books Alive, Summertown, TN, reprinted by permission.
 Photo by Andrew Schmidt.

-This unusual salad combines edamame (fresh green soybeans) with baked tofu and crisp, finely bell pepper and zucchini.
+This unusual salad combines edamame (fresh green soybeans) with baked tofu and crisp, finely chopped bell pepper and zucchini.
 It goes well with Asian-style rice or noodle dishes (hot or cold), and can also be served on a bed of greens, in lettuce cups, or stuffed into raw bell peppers for a nice touch.
+The Asian-inspired flavors of this edamame and tofu chopped salad are sure to be a hit.
 Photos by Evan Atlas.

 This Thai-style presentation of steamed fresh green vegetables offers a nice change of pace from the usual stir-fries.
 What makes this dish great is a rich and delectable peanut sauce.
 Served over hot cooked rice, just add a platter of cherry tomatoes and carrot sticks to complete the meal.
 Photos by Hannah Kaminsky.